-B1 Institutional Enrollment - Men and Women
+B1.
+Institutional Enrollment

-Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 19, 2022.
+Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2023.

-- Note: Report students formerly designated as "first professional" in the graduate cells. - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - In cases where gender information is not provided, please distribute across the two-binary categories.
+- 1. Report students formaly designated as "first professional" in the graduate counts. - 2.
+If your institution collects and reports non-binary gender data, please use the "Another Gender" category.
+In cases where gender information is not provided, please distribute across the two binary categories.